codecov/sourcegraph-codecov/README.md

 ![Screenshot](https://user-images.githubusercontent.com/1976/45107396-53d56880-b0ee-11e8-96e9-ca83e991101c.png)

-#### With Private GitHub.com Repositories
+#### With private GitHub.com repositories

 You can use the Codecov extension for private repositories on GitHub.com.
 Your code is never sent to Sourcegraph.

 1. Follow the [Codecov extension usage instructions](https://github.com/sourcegraph/sourcegraph-codecov#usage) above to install Sourcegraph for Chrome/Firefox and enable the `Use Sourcegraph extensions` feature flag
 2. Go to the command palette on GitHub (added by the Sourcegraph browser extension, see screenshot below) and choose "Codecov: Set API token for private repositories"
-3. Enter in your Codecov API token
+3. Enter your Codecov API token
-4. Visit any GitHub.com private repository that has Codecov coverage data
+4. Visit any file in a GitHub.com private repository that has Codecov coverage data

 ![image](https://user-images.githubusercontent.com/1976/45338265-04a19480-b541-11e8-9b35-517f3bbff530.png)